 Buy a volcano photo print

 As was pointed out to many of my tour guests, the spreading city of Reykjavik is developed right up to the very boundaries of the lava field of the last Reykjanes volcanic eruption 800 years ago.
-Reykjavik features as a farm and the birthplace of Iceland’s most notorious saga bitch, ‘Hallgerður‘ who married (and betrayed) the late Gunnar of Hlíðarendi.
+Reykjavik features as a farm and the birthplace of Iceland’s most notorious saga villain, ‘Hallgerður‘ who married (and betrayed) the late Gunnar of Hlíðarendi.
 Reykjavik only became important as a fishing town some 200 years ago until it became the capital just over a hundred years ago when the parliament was moved from þingvellir to Reykjavik.
-Most modern residents of Reykjavik have buried their heads so deep in the financial sands that they have lost their true Icelandic roots which accept that Nature is the boss.
-Changes are a-foot, I hope.